Mhari2410/Cat_and_Dog_Image_Classifier/README.md

 - Fine-tuning hyperparameters to optimize performance further.

 ## Credits
-This project was developed by [Your Name].
-If you have any questions or suggestions, feel free to contact me at [Your Email].
+This project was developed by Haripriya R. If you have any questions or suggestions, feel free to contact me at rharipriya234@gmail.com.